Aristidis13/Aristidis13/README.md

 - 👋 Hi, I’m Aris Barlos
-- 👀 I’m interested in Software Development with JS Frameworks and Python and as time progresses Machine Learning and Artificial Intelligence
+- 👀 Currently, I’m interested in Software Development with JS Frameworks.
-- 🌱 I’m currently learning React and Node JS
+- 🌱 I’m learning TypeScript and Node JS
-- 💞️ I’m looking to collaborate on big Open Source Projects and learn how to work efficiently
+- 💞️ I’m looking to collaborate on big Open Source Projects
 - 📫 How to reach me ...
 Well you can find me in my [site](https://arisbarlos.com)!

 <!---